 High Bounce Rate Legitimate Reason 1: Paid Or Social Traffic

-If you pick up a high percentage of your traffic from social media or paid ads, this can affect your average bounce rate as these visitors tend to have a higher bounce rate.
-In the example below, you’ll see that the bounce rates from Paid Search (row 4, 88%) and Social (row 5, 70.98%) are much higher than from Organic Search (44.79%), Direct Traffic (39.76%) and Referral traffic (37.83%).
+If you pick up a high percentage of your traffic from social media or paid ads, this can affect your average bounce rate, as these visitors tend to have a higher bounce rate.
+In the example below, you’ll see the bounce rates from paid searches (row 4, 88%) and social (row 5, 70.98%) are much higher than from organic search (44.79%), direct traffic (39.76%) and referral traffic (37.83%).

-Whilst it’s perfectly normal for Paid Search traffic to bounce at a higher rate than organic traffic, in this example, the bounce rate is exactly double.
-This indicates that the targeting of the ads needs to be looked at.
-Typically either the ads are pulling in unqualified traffic (perhaps they are showing for phrases that aren’t relevant to the business), or the landing page is not doing a good job of turning the traffic into customers.
+While it’s perfectly normal for paid search traffic to bounce at a higher rate than organic traffic, in this example, the bounce rate is exactly double.
+This indicates the targeting of the ads needs examining.
+Typically, either the ads are pulling in unqualified traffic (perhaps they are showing for phrases that aren’t relevant to the business), or the landing page is not doing a good job of turning the traffic into customers.

-In the example below, we see a site with an average bounce rate of 75.33%.
-This appears to be a massive issue until we examine the traffic sources and see that, because a large percentage of the site’s traffic is coming from social media, the average bounce rate has been skewed.
+In the example below, we see a website with an average bounce rate of 75.33%.
+This figure appears to be a massive issue until we examine the traffic sources and understand that, because a large percentage of the site’s traffic is coming from social media, the average bounce rate has skewed.
 In actual fact, the bounce rate from organic search is 38%.
 A touch higher than we’d like (30-34%), but certainly not spurting blood.

 High Bounce Rate Legitimate Reason 2: Traffic Hitting Blog Posts

 If you’ve been listening to our podcast, you’ll know that writing awesome blog posts can bring you lots of traffic.
 But, this traffic is often information-seeking traffic, rather than visitors with high commercial intent.
 So, traffic to blog posts tends to have a higher bounce rate than traffic to your homepage, or other core pages on the site.